DROP: Dimensionality Reduction Optimization for Time Series: Introduction

+Rapid growth in high-dimensional data from automated sources poses a scalability challenge for machine learning pipelines~\cite{plato,macrobase-cidr}.
+Practitioners turn to dimensionality reduction (DR) techniques to alleviate this challenge~\cite{keogh-indexing,local-dr,decade,gemini}.
+DR methods transform an $n$-dimensional dataset to a lower $k$-dimensional representation while preserving salient dataset features.
+This allows downstream analytics routines to run in time that scales with $k$ while preserving downstream task accuracy.
+Thus, in exchange for a preprocessing overhead, DR techniques can decrease end-to-end workload runtime.

+To attain a target downstream task accuracy with as low a transformation dimension $k$ as possible, Principal Component Analysis (PCA) is often practitioners' DR method of choice ~\cite{jolbook}.
+However, classic task-independent PCA implementations (i.e., via Singular Value Decomposition or SVD) scale poorly, with overheads that outweigh DR's downstream runtime benefit.
+In response, practitioners may use faster DR techniques that return higher $k$ for a given accuracy, but provide a lower end-to-end runtime.
+For instance, PCA is traditionally considered too computationally expensive for time series similarity search~\cite{time-series-dm}, with widely-cited work excluding it for more efficient, less precise methods~\cite{keogh-study}.

+In this work, we accelerate PCA by leveraging the fact that practitioners are willing to trade dimensionality for whole workload runtime.
+We build off the key insight from theoretical means of optimizing PCA via stochastic, or sample-based methods~\cite{shamir,re-new}: instead of processing the entire dataset at once, data samples can be used to iteratively refine an estimate of the transformation until the transformation converges.
+However, for end-to-end runtime optimization, sampling to convergence can be unnecessary as DR for downstream tasks such as similarity search are effective even with suboptimal, higher-dimensional transformations~\cite{keogh-study}.
+Taking into account this workload-dependent tolerance to error during sample-based PCA would enable us to terminate prior to convergence, and thus more quickly return an accuracy-preserving transformation.
+This leaves the open question of: given a dataset and workload, what sampling rate (i.e., termination condition) is required to optimize for both accuracy and end-to-end runtime?

-To answer this question, we develop DROP, a system for dimensionality reduction of time series that performs whole-workload runtime optimization by dynamically identifying the amount of sampling required for stochastic PCA.
-As input, DROP takes a high-dimensional time series dataset (e.g., EKG data)\footnote{While the techniques we study in this work extend beyond time series data, we restrict our primary focus here to time series data given the amount of study in the database community~\cite{keogh-study} and the recent resurgence of interest in scalable time series analytics systems~\cite{macrobase,macrobase-cidr,trill-signal}.
-We explore non-time series data in Section~\ref{sec:experiments}.}, dataset property to preserve (e.g., pairwise Euclidean distance to 5\%), and a runtime model that expresses downstream workload performance as a function of dimensionality (e.g., for k-Nearest Neighbor [k-NN], runtime is linear in dimensionality).
-As output, DROP returns a low-dimensional transformation of the input data that seeks to minimize the combined runtime of DR and downstream tasks.
-Thus, DROP obtains a low-dimensional transformation for the input time series using as few samples as required to minimize the overall workload runtime, while satisfying constraints on the reduction quality.
+To resolve this data- and workload-dependent trade-off, we develop DROP, a system that dynamically identifies the amount of sampling required for stochastic PCA by using downstream task information.
+DROP takes as input a high-dimensional dataset, a workload-dependent constraint on approximation accuracy (e.g., pairwise Euclidean distance to 5\% for similarity search, see \S~\ref{sec:RQW}), and an optional runtime model expressing downstream computational cost as a function of dimensionality (e.g., for k-Nearest Neighbors [k-NN], runtime is linear in dimensionality).
+DROP returns a low-dimensional transformation for the input using as few samples as needed to minimize the projected overall workload runtime while preserving the input constraint.